-Fully vaccinated Covid patient still supports getting the shot
+Fully vaccinated COVID patient still supports getting the shot

 He adds that breakthrough cases are inevitable.

-"Just like any vaccine, you are not deemed completely immune when you get it, but the reality is from the data we've seen, the best chance you have to fight this virus is to get the vaccine," said Mumford.
+"Just like any vaccine, you are not deemed completely immune when you get it, but the reality is from the data we've seen, the best chance you have to fight this virus is to get the vaccine," Mumford said.

 For Faulstich, while on quarantine he posted to Tik Tok about his experience, saying his symptoms are minor.
 Day four since his positive test and he's dealing with congestion, loss of taste and smell, telling WBRZ, if he could go back, he'd get vaccinated again.

-"I think it's such a small percentage of who's vaccinated that is getting Covid, that it's still the right way to go to get vaccinated to protect yourself from not getting Covid.
-It also lessens the symptoms and longevity of it once you do get it or if you do get it," said Faulstich.
+"I think it's such a small percentage of who's vaccinated that is getting COVID, that it's still the right way to go to get vaccinated to protect yourself from not getting COVID.
+It also lessens the symptoms and longevity of it once you do get it or if you do get it," Faulstich said.

 WBRZ reached out to LDH for a breakdown of the vaccines taken in those cases.
 They said they do track it but declined to release that information.